gomountainguru22/tvbox/README.md

 TVBOX 2.02 — “Live TV” Scheduler + MPV Tuner

 TVBOX is a “live TV” style player built on MPV plus a pre-generated schedule.
-Drop your old TV recordings into a predictable folder layout, build an index (durations + labels), generate 7 days of schedules, then run tvbox.py to “tune” channels like a TV.
+Drop your old TV recordings or purchased media into a predictable folder layout, build an index (durations + labels), generate 7 days of schedules, then run tvbox.py to “tune” channels like a TV.

 This repo is structured as a portable bundle: Python, MPV, ffprobe, and AutoHotkey are expected under /runtime/ (placeholders included)